kbickham/ultrasonic_object_detection/README.md

 # ultrasonic_object_detection
+later numbered version are more recent.
+I will use the regular method of resuing the same final filename once it's done.
+I'm in a hurry right now.

 HC-SR04 and SG90 Object Detection/Rangefinder

 This is a work in progress.
 Below is an image of the system.